-Durham Police suspend motor-vehicle checkpoints
+Durham police suspend motor-vehicle checkpoints

-The Durham Police Department has suspended motor-vehicle checkpoints in response to growing immigration fears, Chief C.J.
+DURHAM The Durham Police Department has suspended motor-vehicle checkpoints in response to growing immigration fears, Chief C.J.
 Davis announced Monday.
-"DPD remains committed to addressing the concerns and expectations of all community members and therefore, last week suspended department-initiated traffic checkpoints," Davis said.
+"DPD remains committed to addressing the concerns and expectations of all community members and therefore, last week suspended department-initiated traffic checkpoints," Davis said in a statement.

 Add your comments below